Gillou38/Drying-open-source-solution/README.md

 ## Drying
 It's a physicochemical reaction, which extract water of something.
 For dietary application, the reaction need to be control to conserv the nutriment, but for a professionnal, the reaction need to be fast produce.
 So in how development, we try to mix that 2 constraints, to optimize the process.
+Drying is the 1st method use to conserve food, because that transformation keep a good concentration of nutriment, and reduce weight and volume.

+### History
+That technic begin with the beginning of the agriculture, around 12 000 B. C. by inhabitants of the modern Middle East and Asia region.
+In beginning drying was realize by evaporation (air drying, sun drying ...).
+With time and technical evolution there actually a lot of different technic to dry food, from very low tech solution to high tech solution.